TouK/nussknacker/docs/integration/KafkaIntegration.md

 ## Configuration for Lite engine

-The Streaming-Lite uses Kafka as it's core part (e.g. delivery guarantees are based on Kafka transactions), so it's configured separately from other components.
+The Lite engine in Streaming processing mode uses Kafka as it's core part (e.g. delivery guarantees are based on Kafka transactions), so it's configured separately from other components.
 Therefore, it's only possible to use one Kafka cluster for one model configuration.
 This configuration is used for all
 Kafka based sources and sinks (you don't need to configure them separately).
 See [common config](#kafka-connection-configuration) for the details.
 ```
 modelConfig {